neuromechanist/matlab-mcp-tools/README.md

 Use the tools with Cline or other MCP-compatible clients.
 ```

-2. Configure Cline to use the MATLAB MCP server by adding to your Cline configuration:
+2. Alternatively, configure Cline to use the MATLAB MCP server by adding to your Cline configuration:
 ```json
 {
   "mcpServers": {